iam-peekay/personal-website/content/posts/2016-03-04_A-Beginner-Friendly-Introduction-to-Containers--VMs-and-Docker-79a9e3e119b.md

 Layered systems offer two main benefits:

-1\. **Duplication-free:** layers help avoid duplicating a complete set of files every time you use an image to create and run a new container, making instantiation of docker containers very fast and cheap.
+1. **Duplication-free:** layers help avoid duplicating a complete set of files every time you use an image to create and run a new container, making instantiation of docker containers very fast and cheap.\
-2\. **Layer segregation:** Making a change is much faster — when you change an image, Docker only propagates the updates to the layer that was changed.
+2. **Layer segregation:** Making a change is much faster — when you change an image, Docker only propagates the updates to the layer that was changed.

 #### Volumes